Sustainable consumption and climate action

 - taking sustainable development and environmental perspectives into account in our network and business premises projects.

-New climate targets: carbon neutrality in 2022, zero emissions from own
+Our climate target: zero emissions from own

 operations in 2030